adndar/fluffy-eureka/README.md

 2.Check the avg_price according to the neighbors and rooms.

-3.What is the busiest month in terms of availability of listings ?
+3.What is the busiest month in terms of availability of listings?

 4.Where are the most/less neighbors expensive listings?

-Libraries used

-numpy
-pandas
-matplotlib
-seaborn
+---Libraries used---

+Numpy

+Pandas

+Matplotlib

+Seaborn

-You can use the this code block for importing these libraries import numpy as np # linear algebra import pandas as pd # data processing import matplotlib.pyplot as plt import seaborn as sns
+-->You can use this code block for importing these libraries

+import numpy as np # linear algebra

+import pandas as pd # data processing

+import matplotlib.pyplot as plt

+import seaborn as sns